red345686/readingcraze/README.md

 - **Reading Progress**: Automatically tracks your reading progress across sites
 - **Auto-Scroll**: Hands-free reading with adjustable scroll speed
 - **Global Styling**: Changes apply to the entire page for a consistent reading experience
+- **Dictionary Lookup**: Hover over unfamiliar words to see definitions (uses the Free Dictionary API)

 ## Installation